CasKei/StudyVault/Term4/Algo/Notes/Intro to hashing.md

 - Key values need not be integers

 ## Key ideas
-[[Hash functions]]: function that maps arbitrary key values to a fixed set of integers [[Hash Table]]: Similar to a [[Direct addressing|direct address table]], but instead each object is stored based on its hash value, i.e. the value obtained after passing the key value to the hash function.
+[[Algo Hash functions]]: function that maps arbitrary key values to a fixed set of integers [[Hash Table]]: Similar to a [[Direct addressing|direct address table]], but instead each object is stored based on its hash value, i.e. the value obtained after passing the key value to the hash function.

 ## Idea of Hash function